 Regional Emissions Enforcement Program

-The Regional Emissions Enforcement Program (REEP) was developed to help identify and remove high-emitting vehicles with expired, fraudulent, and improper state emissions inspections from Texas roadways.
-REEP activities include:
+The Regional Emissions Enforcement Program (REEP) was developed to help partnering agencies identify and remove high-emitting vehicles with expired, fraudulent, and improper state emissions inspections from Texas roadways.
+REEP activities included:

 Conducting covert operations on vehicle emissions inspection stations to identify and prosecute inspectors performing improper inspections